RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

 1. The backup policy is successfully configured and performs a backup of the virtual machine.

 1. The backup and restore operations are successful and the virtual machine is fully restored to its original state.

-1. The backup reports show that the backup was successful and the virtual machine is protected by the backup policy.

 ### Lab Validation